 For the year as a whole, medium and smaller sized companies lagged the larger stocks.
 Selling pressure was strongest in the latter months, when gilt yields rose after the budget.
 At the sector level, banks led the market, as higher than expected interest rates boosted profitability and supported large dividends and buybacks.
-The

-The depressed valuations of many stocks encouraged a large number of takeover bids, with Panmure Liberum reporting 37 bids for companies worth over £100m each in the year.
+The bids, with Panmure Liberum reporting 37 bids for companies worth over £100m each in the year.